 These No Bake Coconut Lemon Cream Cheese Truffles are ready in less than 10 minutes!
-Made with cream cheese, lemon and coconut, these balls are a fun bite sized dessert that can be made ahead of time and pulled out of the fridge last minute.
+Made with cream cheese, lemon and coconut, these balls are a fun bite sized dessert that reminds me of mini lemon cheesecakes.

 - Use a MINI cookie scoop to portion out your coconut truffles!
 This will quickly and effectively give you the same amount of truffles every time that are all perfectly bite sized!